Mission and History

 The founding artists of the St. Paul Art Collective had their first group exhibition at the Union Depot.
 In the decade and a half that followed, the artists of the collective continued to hold loosely organized group events in and around downtown St. Paul.
 From 1981 to 1985, the collective also ran a critically acclaimed fine art gallery in Lowertown called the Wall St Gallery.

-Recognizing that art is essential for a healthy and vibrant community, the St. Paul Art Collective runs and supports projects, initiatives, and events that increase the awareness of its artists, their work, and the crucial role they play in the greater cultural life of the Twin Cities.
+Recognizing that art is essential for a healthy and vibrant community, the St. Paul Art Collective runs and supports projects, initiatives, and events that increase the awareness of artists, their work, and their cultural contributions.
 The Saint Paul Art Crawl has been the Collective’s cornerstone event since 1991.